Kaitangata, New Zealand: Coal mining

-An initial report on coal in the nearby area at Coal Point was carried out by J G Lewis in 1859.
-This was followed by Dr Hector's survey of the coal fields from 1862–1864 and his report was published in June 1864.
+An initial report on coal in the nearby area at Coal Point was carried out by J. G. Lewis in 1859.
+This was followed by Dr Hector's survey of the coal fields from 1862 to 1864 and his report was published in June 1864.
 In it he identified the area around Kaitangata as being suitable of coal extraction.
 William Aitchinson had already begun extracting coal near Kaitangata in 1862.
 In 1871 he leased his mine to John Thompson of Balclutha.
 He installed a wooden tramway from the mine to the Matau River.

 Underground

 Coal mining was the mainstay of the town's economy from the 1870s until 1972, when the last state-owned underground coal mine closed.
 In addition to the earlier mentioned Thompson mine, MacFarlane and Martin opened a new mine in March 1872, with Dunedin merchants Messrs Findlay and Chapstick being added as additional owners a month later.
 Their mine was referred to as the No 1 Coal Company mine.
 In September Thompson and Aitchenson reached agreement to raise capital to expand their mining operation by way of a new company, the Kaitangata Coal Mining Company.
-The Company made a rail link to the South Island Main Trunk at Stirling in 1875.
+The company made a rail link to the South Island Main Trunk at Stirling in 1875.

 In September 1873 ownership of the No 1 Coal Company Mine passed to a Mr McLaren.
 Later the same year Messrs Findlay and Watson opened their mine.
 The underground mines produced sub-bituminous coal of a high quality, which was used primarily as fuel for the steam locomotives, in use in NZ until the 1960s.
 When the railways switched to diesel locomotives the decline of underground mining occurred.